RossKnight/remarkable-dolphin-2a75b/src/pages/about.md

 >A huge part of swimming for me is I love it, and it is so much fun. <cite>Missy Franklin</cite>

-I have now completed a range of events from Marathons, Triathlons (including representing GBR in ) and was fortunte to  This blog is not about self promotion, nor about religioulsyl recording my
+I have now completed a range of events from Marathons, Triathlons (including as GBR in ) and was fortunte to  This blog is not about self promotion, nor about religioulsyl recording my

 *Thank You for reading!*